 A key component to getting life insurance with anxiety is to apply with the right insurance carrier.

 Each insurance company has their own guidelines when reviewing applications.
 Some insurers specialize in a niche like applicants with heart disease or cancer and, therefore, are more willing to accept applicants with those illnesses.

-In your case, we would help find a life insurer that looks favorably upon individuals living with anxiety.
+In your case, I would help find a life insurer that looks favorably upon individuals living with anxiety.

-The rating you are assigned by the insurance company will most likely fall into one of the following categories.
+The rate class you are approved for by the insurance company will most likely fall into one of the following categories.